The Donkey Sanctuary has produced this guide for visitors giving information about travel and facilities available on arrival.

 - All merchandise is clearly priced; many items are at a low level; assistance can be provided by staff.
 The centre has good lighting, a level, easily negotiable surface with a separate entrance and exit; pens and paper are available from staff.

 - The Kitchen restaurant is centrally located on the site within easy access of the car park; there are no steps to negotiate.
 It has both indoor and outdoor seating.

 - Outdoor wooden picnic benches allow wheelchair access.

-- Internally there are wide aisles between tables, the furniture is moveable.
+- Internally there are wide aisles between tables.
 The wooden flooring is easily negotiable.
 The tables and chairs are of a sturdy, pine construction.
 There is also a number of high chairs for use by families with small children.
 The restaurant is well-lit with clear signage and menus on each table.

-- Food is ordered at the counter and brought to the table.
+- Food is ordered at the service counter and brought over to you.

-- There are two separate picnic areas located away from the restaurant for visitors who have brought their own refreshments.
+- There are two separate picnic areas located away from the restaurant for visitors who have purchased takeaway food or brought their own refreshments.

 - A children's play area is provided.

 - We have a range of walks around the site with easy to follow walk guides.

 - The walks around the main facilities are wheelchair and pushchair friendly.
 There is tarmac, concrete and firm, grass surfaces.
 All central walkways are wide with plenty of benches.
 Much of the main site is level; there is a slight incline to some areas.